sl4desec/sl4desec/README.md

 ## About Me

-I am an experienced cybersecurity professional specializing in penetration testing, security audits, and advanced threat analysis.
-With a strong focus on identifying vulnerabilities before they can be exploited, I provide comprehensive and proactive security solutions designed to strengthen systems, networks, and applications.
-My goal is to help organizations stay ahead of evolving cyber threats by delivering reliable assessments, actionable insights, and effective defense strategies that ensure long-term protection and resilience in the digital landscape.
+I work in the field of cybersecurity, developing websites and security tools as a freelancer, and performing penetration tests.
+I am also in the process of developing my own web browser, focusing on performance, security, and user experience.
+My goal is to create secure and innovative digital solutions while continuously improving my skills.

 ## Connect